Confluence of conditional rewriting modulo: Introduction

 to view rewriting computations as transformations $[s]_E\rew{\cR/E}[t]_E$ of \emph{equivalence classes}.
 Here, $[s]_E\rew{\cR/E}[t]_E$ (i.e., \emph{rewriting modulo}) means that $s'\rew{\cR}t'$ for some $s'\in[s]_E$ and $t'\in[t]_E$.
 We often just write $s\rew{\cR/E}t$ instead of $s\equequ{E}s'\rew{\cR}t'\equequ{E}t$.

-In this paper we are interested in \emph{$E$-confluence} of rewriting modulo, i.e., the commutation of the diagram in Figure \ref{FigEConfluence}, where for all equivalence classes $[s]_E$, $[t]_E$, and $[t']_E$ of $E$ such that $[s]_E\rews{\cR/E}[t]_E$ and $[s]_E\rews{\cR/E}[t']_E$ holds (as usual, solid arrows in the diagram represent given reductions and dotted arrows represent \emph{possible} alternatives, see, e.g., \cite[page 473]{ChuRos_SomePropertiesOfConversion_TAMS36}, whose existence must be proved), there is an equivalence class $[u]_E$ such that both $[t]_E\rews{\cR/E}[u]_E$ and $[t']_E\rews{\cR/E}[u]_E$ hold.
+In this paper we are interested in (proving and disproving) \emph{$E$-confluence} of rewriting modulo, i.e., the commutation of the diagram in Figure \ref{FigEConfluence}, where for all equivalence classes $[s]_E$, $[t]_E$, and $[t']_E$ of $E$ such that $[s]_E\rews{\cR/E}[t]_E$ and $[s]_E\rews{\cR/E}[t']_E$ holds, there is an equivalence class $[u]_E$ such that both $[t]_E\rews{\cR/E}[u]_E$ and $[t']_E\rews{\cR/E}[u]_E$ hold.
+As usual, solid arrows in the diagram represent given reductions and dotted arrows represent \emph{possible} alternatives whose existence must be proved, see, e.g., \cite[page 473]{ChuRos_SomePropertiesOfConversion_TAMS36}.